HaTT: Hadamard avoiding TT recompression: Introduction

 \section{Introduction}

-Tensor train (TT) decomposition, also known as matrix product states (MPS), is a powerful tool for dimension reduction in various applications such as scientific computing \cite{holtz2012alternating,dolgov2015polynomial,cichocki2016tensor,khoromskij2018tensor,richter2021solving}, machine learning \cite{yang2017tensor,sidiropoulos2017tensor,han2018unsupervised,su2020convolutional,sozykin2022ttopt}, and quantum computing \cite{wang2017simulations,ganahl2017continuous,zhou2020limits,iaconis2024quantum}.
-With TT decomposition, a tensor of order $d$ can be represented as the product of $d$ core tensors of order no more than three, and its memory cost only grows linearly with $d$.
-More importantly, most algebraic operations in TT tensors can be converted into the corresponding operations on TT cores, significantly reducing computational complexity and overcoming the curse of dimensionality.
-Consequently, TT representation is one of the most efficient tensor networks for solving large-scale and high-dimensional problems \cite{oseledets2011tensor,cichocki2016tensor,cichocki2017tensor,lee2018fundamental}.
+Tensor train (TT) decomposition, also known as matrix product states (MPS), is a powerful tool for dimension reduction with widespread applications in scientific computing \cite{cichocki2016tensor,dolgov2015polynomial,holtz2012alternating,khoromskij2018tensor,richter2021solving}, machine learning \cite{han2018unsupervised,sidiropoulos2017tensor,sozykin2022ttopt,su2020convolutional,yang2017tensor}, and quantum computing \cite{ganahl2017continuous,iaconis2024quantum,wang2017simulations,zhou2020limits}.
+In TT decomposition, a tensor of order $d$ is represented as the product of $d$ core tensors, each of order no more than three.
+This representation ensures that the memory cost grows only linearly with $d$.
+Moreover, most algebraic operations on TT tensors can be efficiently performed by operating directly on the TT cores, significantly reducing computational complexity and alleviating the curse of dimensionality.
+Consequently, TT representation is recognized as one of the most efficient tensor network formats for solving large-scale and high-dimensional problems \cite{cichocki2016tensor,cichocki2017tensor,lee2018fundamental,oseledets2011tensor}.

-The Hadamard product is a fundamental operation in tensor-based algorithms for scientific computing and data analysis \cite{kressner2017recompression,risthaus2022solving,doostan2009least,bonizzoni2016tensor,espig2020iterative}.
-Implementing the Hadamard product for TT tensors can be converted into the partial Kronecker product (PKP) of TT cores, resulting in a quadratic increase in TT ranks.
-This rank growth leads to a significant increase in the complexity of the recompression algorithm.
-For sufficiently large TT tensors, this operation and the subsequent recompression can dominate computational time.
-Therefore, developing efficient recompression techniques for Hadamard product that mitigate the effects of rank increase is of significant interest.
+The Hadamard product is a fundamental operation in tensor-based algorithms for scientific computing and data analysis \cite{bonizzoni2016tensor,doostan2009least,espig2020iterative,kressner2017recompression,risthaus2022solving}.
+When applied to TT tensors, the Hadamard product can be computed using the partial Kronecker product (PKP) of TT cores, which may cause a quadratic increase in TT ranks.
+This rank growth significantly escalates the complexity of both the operation itself and the subsequent recompression process on the resulting tensor.
+For TT tensors with relatively large ranks, the Hadamard product and the following recompression step can dominate the computational cost in scientific computing and data analysis.
+Thus, developing efficient recompression techniques to mitigate the effects of rank increase caused by the Hadamard product is of paramount importance.